Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## Async APIs
 This library also includes a complete async API supported on Python 3.5+.
 To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
+Async clients are found under the `azure.ai.formrecognizer.aio` namespace.

 ## Optional Configuration